 Operable sump pumps, level alarm and control circuits including maintenance and calibrations of flood protection equipment.

+Anti-siphon features, such as check values and vacuum breaks, used to prevent external flooding ingress.

+Perimeter drain systems that minimize the egress of water to safety-related plant areas are functional (external flooding).

+Operator Actions

 For those areas where operator actions are credited, inspectors should consider if such procedures can reasonably be used to achieve the desired actions, including whether the flooding event could limit or preclude the required operator actions.